JorgeSarricolea/JorgeSarricolea/README.md

 # Hi there, I'm [Jorge Sarricolea](https://jorgesarricolea.com) 👋

-I'm Jorge Sarricolea, I am a web developer, specialized in UI/UX design, I have 1 year of experience working with JavaScript.
-I've developed a responsive marketplace web app from scratch [Jumwork](https://jumwork.com) using Bubble.io technology.
-I'm a finance enthusiastic, so I create a personal finance app on Appsheet.
-I've experience working with Trello, Notion, Miro, and other apps.
-I like to learn quickly.

-I have a technology and finance community on Discord (spanish content), where I teach some of my courses and related content.
-If you're interested in joining my community [click here](https://discord.gg/ad5qhqy8)
+I am a Web Developer specialized in UI/UX Design.
+My latest best work has been [Jumwork](https://jumwork.com), a digital platform like Fiverr, where I used [Bubble.io](https://manual.bubble.io) technology and worked on the entire interface design and user experience, as well as the development of brand identity and project colors.

+I am a Personal Finance and Technology enthusiast, so I have created a complete template in Google Sheets to manage personal finances correctly, day by day, month by month, and year by year.
+I provide this template in my [Personal Finance Course](https://discordapp.com/channels/1084144643966517249/1088861350832394434/1088864286543204476) where I teach from scratch how to manage our money in the best way possible.
+Apart from this, I have another [Programming and Operating Systems Course](https://github.com/JorgeSarricolea/Programming-Course) where I teach programming from scratch in Java and Python.

+Finally, I have created a growing community on Discord called [Home | Projects](https://discord.gg/ad5qhqy8), where you can find more information about the courses and news about these two topics that I discuss.

 ### Programming Languages 🖥️